sn1987a-1/sn1987a-1.github.io/source/_posts/OS_notes2.md

   - returns to the pool after completion
   - wait until one becomes free if the pools cpntains no available thread
 - advantages
-  - usually sightly faster to service a request witha an exiting thread than create a new thread
+  - usually sightly faster to service a request with an existing thread than create a new thread
   - allow the number of threads in the applications to be bound to the size of the pool

 ### OpenMP